KlaudiaBC/FST-Project-Empire-of-Thoughts/README.md

 * PTSD 8 mln in a given year
 * Personality disorders 608.4 mln

 Second step was to talk directly to the customers in order to understand their needs and desires in online blogging.
 I've chosen two people who are very active in social media networks and treat the topic of mental health.
 After a brainstorming session with clients (about 30 minutes) I had a brief information about the Persona, who I decided to test more via survey.
+See the survey preview here:
+<a href="https://www.survio.com/survey/d/W7P5X0P5Q7L8K7E6X?preview=1" target="_blank">E-Diary trends and Consumer behavior survey</a>

 The results have shown that exactly half of responders struggle with depression or other mental health issues: